Worried that switching energy supplier will be a long and complex process? It’s quick and easy when you know how.

 Tom: Great, and if you have any other questions you can probably find the answers on our website, or you can give us a call.

-What can you expect after you switch supplier?
+Want to know what to expect when you switch?
 Here are a few common questions answered:

 Will my energy supply be interrupted when I switch supplier?